d2l-ai/d2l-en/chapter_introduction/index.md

 A good rule of thumb is that any *How much?* or *How many?* problem should suggest regression.

-* 'How many hours will this surgery take?' - *regression*
+* "How many hours will this surgery take?" - *regression*
-* 'How many dogs are in this photo?' - *regression*.
+* "How many dogs are in this photo?" - *regression*.

-However, if you can easily pose your problem as 'Is this a _ ?', then it is likely, classification, a different kind of supervised problem that we will cover next.
+However, if you can easily pose your problem as "Is this a _ ?", then it is likely, classification, a different kind of supervised problem that we will cover next.
 Even if you have never worked with machine learning before,